vandycknick/nvd.codes/content/posts/2020/2020-03-10-use-docker-secrets-in-asp-net-core.md

   web:
     image: ubuntu
     entrypoint: "cat /run/secrets/super_secret"
-    secrets:
+    secrets: # (2)
       - super_secret

-secrets:
+secrets: # (1)
   super_secret:
     file: ./my-little-secret.txt
 ```

-The secret file can contain whatever you want, I prefer to keep it 1 to 1, where each file contains the value of a secret.
-This makes it easier to scope certain secrets to specific containers
+The secret file can technically contain whatever you want and your application can then handle whatever logic you need to consume those values.
+But I prefer to keep this mapping 1 to 1, where each file contains the value of a secret.
+It makes it easier to scope certain secrets to specific containers and you kinda create a file-based key-value store.
+It will also make consuming secrets in ASP.NET easier as you will see later.

 For example, imagine our `my-little-secret.txt` file contained the following secret: